moodv/data-analytics-portfolio/README.md

-# data-analytics-portfolio
-Portfolio of professional data analytics projects (EDA, RFM, Dashboards, Power BI)
+portfolio of professional data analytics projects (EDA, RFM, DAshboards, ML, Data Engineering). see each project folder for notebooks, data and dashboard.